Is There Swiss Cheese Without Holes? (Explained!)

 This is a specific culture called propionibacteria, known as Props for short.

-This bacteria can actually be found naturally in unpasteurized milk, hence why other cheeses, such as Gouda, can inadvertently end up with holes.
+This bacteria can be found naturally in unpasteurized milk, hence why other cheeses, such as Gouda, can inadvertently end up with holes.

 And interestingly, the bacteria also create the nutty flavor that Swiss cheese is renowned for.